gojasper/style-rank/README.md

 ## Usage

 Using the provided code, you can generate stylized images on the provided datasets (or your own given the right format) and evaluate them using the provided metrics.
+Results can fluctuate as the generation is not seeded and the default prompts are sampled from a list of prompts.

 ### Scripts